a-moreira/Koan/README.md

 ### Steps
-First, set the correct path to `koans.sh` in the third line of the `gnome-terminal.desktop` file
+First, set the correct path to `koans.sh` in line three of the `gnome-terminal.desktop` file

 Then:
 ```